 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can comply with the law, and forms published as Word documents.
 By September 2020, we plan to either fix these or replace them with accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we do not plan to fix our research and statistics documents.
+For example, we do not plan to fix our research and analysis documents.

 Any new PDFs or Word documents we publish will meet accessibility standards.